LocalDigitalChatbots/localdigitalchatbots.github.io/_drafts/sprint-1-show-and-tell.md

 \- Period of time where customer do a lot of research; using website quite a bit, looking at other applications, using to find a successful architect

 Claire had spent time analysing the types of customers that use planning services, which she'd used in her customer journey map.
-Luiza echoed this approach with some work Torchbox are doing to pull this information together.
+Luiza is looking to echo this approach with some work Torchbox are doing on the results.

-\- Lots and lots of dialogue

 ### Hertsmere